J-Filip/js-developer_technical-task/README.md

 If this were my hobby project, I would probably use Astro because it seems fun, I can write js on both sides and add my own choice of ui framework.

-If client work, probably express or next.js if something complex.
+If working for a client, probably express or next.js if something complex.